Actipro/WPF-Controls/Documentation/topics/charts/chart-types/multiple-and-stacked.md

 ## Normal Stacking

-Two or more series can be stacked one on top of the other to convey cumlative values to the end user.
+Two or more series can be stacked one on top of the other to convey cumulative values to the end user.

 By setting [StackKind](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.StackKind) on the series to `Normal`, the values of each series will be added to the previous stacked series.